TianaiYue/csf_assign03/README.txt

 not be very feasible in reality, especially for larger caches, since it requires more complex hardware to search the entire cache to find a match for the requested memory address.

+In refining our cache simulator, we addressed how to handle eviction policies not explicitly defined as FIFO or LRU.
+Initially, our simulator defaulted to a FIFO in these cases, which overlooked potential misconfigurations.
+To improve robustness and clarity, we implemented explicit error handling for undefined policies, ensuring the simulator's behavior remains predictable under all circumstances.
+This enhancement not only strengthened the simulator's reliability but also underscored the importance of careful input and configuration management, marking a significant learning moment in our project about the value of precision in simulation tools.

 Thus, taking all components into account, we think that the cache configuration of 16 16 64 write-allocate write-back lru yields the best overall effectiveness.
 ___________________________________________________________________